 Is there anything more fun than looking around other people’s houses?
 Er, NO!
 Every home tells a tale of histories, personal tastes and eccentricities, and we’ve been given the keys to three stunning houses owned by Muddy readers across Bucks & Oxon.
-Read on for home and life inspiration, and while you’re at it, go win yourself £500 off your mortgage in our exclusive Reader Treat, whoever you bank with!

 THE HOME FROM HOME

 “My Scandinavian-style house staves off any homesickness,” says Cathrine Tjore

 As soon as I walked into my house in Long Crendon in Bucks, I knew I wanted to buy it.
 It was empty, badly overgrown, a tiny two bedroom bungalow on a big plot, but I just had a great feeling about it.
 And when I spotted the identical wood burner that I have in my family home in Kristiansand, Norway, that was that.
 We had to have it.

 I was 33 and it was the first property my husband Simon and I bought so we were quite late starters on the property ladder.
 This was because we’d started a café business together and had to wait several years to qualify for a mortgage.